Tax Planning in Garland, TX

 • Underestimating Estimated Tax Payments —

-For income not subject to withholding—like freelance or investment earnings—you may be required to make estimated tax payments.
+If you earn income not subject to withholding, such as freelance or investment income, estimated tax payments may be necessary.
 Failure to do so can lead to penalties and interest.

 How Correct Capital Helps: We help you prepare your cash flow to cover estimated tax payments, avoiding fines and added interest.